velheor/carrental/README.md

-# Restful web project for car rental which uses postman.
+# Restful web project for car rental using postman.